Screen printing: Method

 The screen is placed atop a substrate.
 Ink is placed on top of the screen, and a floodbar is used to push the ink through the holes in the mesh.
 The operator begins with the fill bar at the rear of the screen and behind a reservoir of ink.
 The operator lifts the screen to prevent contact with the substrate and then using a slight amount of downward force pulls the fill bar to the front of the screen.
 This effectively fills the mesh openings with ink and moves the ink reservoir to the front of the screen.
 The operator then uses a squeegee (rubber blade) to move the mesh down to the substrate and pushes the squeegee to the rear of the screen.
 The ink that is in the mesh opening is pumped or squeezed by capillary action to the substrate in a controlled and prescribed amount, i.e. the wet ink deposit is proportional to the thickness of the mesh and or stencil.
 As the squeegee moves toward the rear of the screen the tension of the mesh pulls the mesh up away from the substrate (called snap-off) leaving the ink upon the substrate surface.

 There are three common types of screen printing presses: flat-bed, cylinder, and rotary.
 A development of screen printing with flat screens from 1963 was to wrap the screen around to form a tube, with the ink supply and squeegee inside the tube.
 The resulting roller rotates at the same speed as the web in a roll-to-roll machine.
 The benefits are high output rates and long rolls of product.
 This is the only way to make high-build fully patterned printing/coating as a continuous process, and has been widely used for manufacturing textured wallpapers.

 Textile items printed with multi-coloured designs often use a wet on wet technique, or colours dried while on the press, while graphic items are allowed to dry between colours that are then printed with another screen and often in a different colour after the product is re-aligned on the press.

-Most screens are ready for re-coating at this stage, but sometimes screens will have to undergo a further step in the reclaiming process called dehazing.
+Most screens are ready for re-coating at this stage, but sometimes screens will have to undergo a further step in the reclaiming process called de-hazing.
 This additional step removes haze or "ghost images" left behind in the screen once the emulsion has been removed.
 Ghost images tend to faintly outline the open areas of previous stencils, hence the name.
 They are the result of ink residue trapped in the mesh, often in the knuckles of the mesh (the points where threads cross).
+A properly cleaned screen will not have any residual traces of the previous image apparent on its surface.

 Stencils

-A method of stencilling that has increased in popularity over the past years is the photo emulsion technique:
+A method of stenciling that has increased in popularity over the past years is the photo emulsion technique: